Affordable Skincare: Simple Skincare Routine and Products for Healthy and Clearer Skin

 After cleansing, we want to tone.
 Toner helps hydrate and balance the skin, while prepping your skin for the rest of your products.

 When choosing your own toner, steer clear from alcohol!
-Toners shouldn’t contain alcohol as it can dry out and irritate the skin.
+Toners - rather, any skincare product - shouldn’t contain alcohol as it can dry out and irritate the skin.

 3. Serum/Treatments